 There’s unmistakable energy that pulses through the city once the sun goes down.
-That’s when the plethora of clubs in Birmingham come to life.
+That’s when the plethora of clubs in Birmingham comes to life.
 Some of the trendiest, most happening nightclubs and bars are mentioned below

-In the Lakeview area, you’ll find Oasis Bar, Tin Roof and Nana Funks that have three different vibes.
+In the Lakeview area, you’ll find Oasis Bar, Tin Roof and Nana Funks which have three different vibes.
 Young adults usually prefer hanging out at Tin Roof whereas older people flock to the other two clubs and stay there till the wee hours of the night.

 In the Downtown area, we have The Roof.
 This is one of the few rooftop bars in Birmingham and is perched on the historic Redmont Hotel.
 It offers indoor and outdoor seating that allows young professionals and hotel guests to view the city’s skyline while enjoying a live band or DJ.
 Rogue Tavern and The Nick are also some impressive bars to hit with your friends.

 Coming to Birmingham’s entertainment district, Five Points South, there are a variety of bars and restaurants located around the circle.
-The J Clyde, Zydeco, Highlands Bar and Grill, The Garage Café are known for their exceptional variety of craft beers, fresh ales and lagers, as well as tasty bar food like burgers, fried pickles, housemade kettle chips and more.
+The J Clyde, Zydeco, Highlands Bar and Grill, and The Garage Café are known for their exceptional variety of craft beers, fresh ales and lagers, as well as tasty bar food like burgers, fried pickles, housemade kettle chips and more.

-There are hundreds of diverse grass-roots sports clubs to internationally famous teams, associations and venues in Birmingham.
-Sports have always been important for Birmingham, which was even more invigorated after it won the first city to have been awarded the title National City of Sport by the Sports Council.
+There are hundreds of diverse grass-roots sports clubs ranging from internationally famous teams, associations and venues in Birmingham.
+Sports have always been important for Birmingham, which was even more invigorated after it won the first city to have been awarded the title the National City of Sport by the Sports Council.
 Some of the biggest teams in Birmingham include Aston Villa (football), Birmingham City (football), Birmingham Moseley Rugby Club (rugby) and Warwickshire County Cricket Club (cricket).
 Other popular sports include basketball, hockey, netball, softball, volleyball and water polo.